emacs-vs/ts-docstr/docs/page/langs/swift.md

 # Swift

-You can customize variable `docstr-swift-style` for the following value.
+You can customize variable `ts-docstr-swift-style` for the following value.

 * `swift-doc` - Generates documentation for Swift projects (default)
 * `nil` - Respect to user's customization